LeZuniga/LeZuniga/README.md

 - 🔭 I’m currently working on ... my future
 - 🌱 I’m currently learning ...
 Java, Data Base, HTML...
 - 👯 I’m looking to collaborate on ...
-Project "Terra da <Gen>te
+Project "Terra da Gente
 - 🤔 I’m looking for help with ... work (send my curriculum for your job)
 - 💬 Ask me about ... anything you wanted to
 - 📫 How to reach me: ... https://www.linkedin.com/in/leticia-zuniga/